dbredvick/developer-spin/src/pages/posts/2020-01-05-how-to-create-cron-job-now-zeit.md

 ![cron job setup](/images/easycron-create.png)

-Here's what we are trying to achive:
+Here's what we are trying to achieve:

 ![EasyCron NextJS Demo](/images/EasyCron-demo.png)